-A secure system relies on numerous layers operating together.
-This course looks at the platforms underpinning secure systems, with an emphasis on practical means of implementing these securely.
-It examines roots and chains of trust, operating systems, trusted platforms, and virtualisation.
+A secure system is the product of numerous layers that operate together to provide in-depth protection.
+This module looks at the various platforms upon which a secure system operates, with an emphasis on practical and repeatable means of implementing these platforms securely.
+It examines roots and chains of trust, operating systems security, trusted platforms, and virtualisation for security.
 It shows how these are applied to secure networking, remote working, trusted storage, and remote computation in grids and clouds.